-Reflect and Response Rubric- 10 responses @ 9 points each Category Minimal(1pt) Supporting Evidence in Practice/3 Response shows strong evidence of ideas and insights from this course and how they are applied to the classroom.
+Category Superior (3 pts) Sufficient (2 pts) Minimal(1pt) Supporting Evidence in Practice/3 Response shows strong evidence of ideas and insights from this course and how they are applied to the classroom.
 Response shows evidence of ideas and insights from this course and how they are applied to the classroom.
 Response shows some evidence of ideas and insights from this course and how they are applied to the classroom.
-Accuracy /3 All supporting facts and statistics are accurately represented.
+Accuracy/3 All supporting facts and statistics are accurately represented.
 Almost all supporting facts and statistics are accurately represented.
 Some of the supporting facts and statistics are accurately represented.
-Grammar and Spelling/3 Response includes 0-1 mistakes in grammar or spelling.
+Grammar and Response includes 0-1 mistakes in grammar or spelling.
 Response includes a few grammar and spelling mistakes.
 Response includes several grammar and spelling mistakes.

-Application Project Rubric- 2 assignments @ 45 points each Category Superior (15-13 pts) Sufficient (12-10 pts) Sufficient (12-10 pts) Minimal(9-7pts) Supporting Evidence in Practice/20 Response shows strong evidence of ideas and insights from this course and how they are applied to the classroom.
+Application Project Rubric- 2 assignments @ 45 points each Category Superior (15-13 pts) Sufficient (12-10 pts) Minimal(9-7pts) Supporting Evidence in Practice/20 Response shows strong evidence of ideas and insights from this course and how they are applied to the classroom.
 Response shows evidence of ideas and insights from this course and how they are applied to the classroom.
 Response shows some evidence of ideas and insights from this course and how they are applied to the classroom.
 Accuracy /20 All supporting facts and statistics are accurately represented.
 Almost all supporting facts and statistics are accurately represented.
 Some of the supporting facts and statistics are accurately represented.
 Grammar and Spelling/10 Response includes 0-1 mistakes in grammar or spelling.
 Response includes a few grammar and spelling mistakes.
 Response includes several grammar and spelling mistakes.

-Journal Rubric- 10 journal entries @ 6 points each Category Superior (3 pts) Minimal (1 pt) Evidence in Practice evidence of ideas and insights from this course and ideas and insights from this Response shows some evidence of ideas and insights from this course and how they are applied to the classroom.
-Response includes a few grammar and spelling mistakes.
+Journal Rubric- 10 journal entries @ 6 points each Category Superior (3 pts) Sufficient (2 pts) Minimal (1 pt) Supporting Evidence in Practice/3 evidence of ideas and insights from this course and Response shows evidence of ideas and insights from this course and how they are applied to the classroom.
+Response shows some evidence of ideas and insights from this course and how they are applied to the classroom.
+Grammar and Spelling mistakes in grammar or Response includes a few grammar and spelling mistakes.
 Response includes several grammar and spelling mistakes.

-Research Project Rubric- 100 points Category Superior (20-18 pts) Sufficient (17-16 pts) Minimal (15-14pts)

-Understanding of web tool /20 Shows strong understanding of activity, concept, or tool and maximize learning Shows adequate understanding of activity, concept, or tool and benefit learning.
+Research Project Rubric- 100 points Category Superior (20-18 pts) Sufficient (17-16 pts) Minimal (15-14pts) Understanding of web tool /20 Shows strong understanding of activity, concept, or tool and maximize learning Shows adequate understanding of activity, concept, or tool and benefit learning.
 Shows little understanding of activity, concept, or tool and may not benefit learning.

-Practical evidence ideas and insights gained insights from the from this course and how how they are ap Shows little evidence of ideas and insights from this course or how they are applied to the classroom.
-Completion/20 and meaningful manner. quality.
+Practical evidence Shows strong evidence of ideas and insights gained from this course and how they are applied to classroom.
+Shows evidence of ideas and insights from this course and how they are applied to classroom.
+Shows little evidence of ideas and insights from this course or how they are applied to the classroom.
+Completion/20 Completed in a thoughtful and meaningful manner.
+Completed, but with mir quality.
 Not all projects are completed and of those that are, some are minimal quality.
-Grammar and Spelling/20 Spelling grammar or spelling. spelling.
+Grammar and Spelling/20 Includes no mistakes in grammar or spelling.
+Includes few grammar and spelling mistakes.
 Includes numerous grammar and spelling mistakes.
-Sequencing/20 thinking and the logical order showing Confusing making it difficult to replicate activities; little understanding of logic or if-then thinking evidenced.
+Sequencing/20 Sequenced, showing if-then thinking and the logical order required to complete skill, solve problem, or use tool.
+Not always sequenced, showing incomplete if-then thinking and understanding of logical order required to complete skill.
+Confusing making it difficult to replicate activities; little understanding of logic or if-then thinking evidenced.